 There are several accommodation options around the Salève.
 The main localities are Cruseilles and Annemasse.

 Click on this link to find accommodation options in the town of Annemasse, or browse the map below:

 Access to the Salève is possible by car, cable car and on foot.
 The mountain is surrounded by three motorways: A40, A41 and A410.

-The D41A road that follows the ridge of the mountain offers spectacular views on both the Alps and the Jura.
-From autumn to spring, it is not rare that the road is in sunshine above a sea of clouds.
+The D41A road that follows the mountain ridge offers spectacular views of both the Alps and the Jura.
+From autumn to spring, it is not rare that the road is in the sunshine above a sea of clouds.

 Did you enjoy this article?
 If so, share it on Facebook, Twitter or Pinterest!

 I took this selection of photos at different seasons of the year.

 Views of Geneva, Lake Geneva and the Jura